-Dolmades are vine leaves stuffed with ground meat and rice.
 There are a few different kind of dolmades depending on the region.
 The most common in Greece is that with the Avgolemono (egg-lemon) sauce.
-In other regions, including Cyprus, they make add tomato and cinnamon.
-During Lent we make them vegan, only with rice and they are called yialantzi.
+In other regions, including Cyprus, they are called Koupepia and are cooked with tomato and use cinnamon in the fillig.

-I always use fresh vine leaves which I buy during Spring when they are very tender and preserve them in the deep freezer, so that I may have some all year round.
+I always use fresh vine leaves which I buy during Spring when they are very tender and preserve them.
+See How to Preserve Vine Leaves and have them all year round.

 Dolmades me Avgolemono (stuffed vine leaves)